MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

 Let's get started by thinking about how Microsoft Teams allows individual teams to self-organize and collaborate across business scenarios:

-- **Teams** are a collection of people, content, and tools surrounding different projects and outcomes within an organization.
+- **Teams** is a collection of people, content, and tools surrounding different projects and outcomes within an organization.

     - Teams can be created to be private to only invited users.
     - Teams can also be created to be public and open and anyone within the organization can join (up to 10,000 members).